ed-kung/CSUN-Econ-433/group-project.md

 The research report should not exceed 4 pages, except to include tables and figures.
 The research report should include the following sections:

 - **Project Description**
-  - You can copy your project description from the proposal
+  - What was the research question that you studied?
 - **Background and Motivation**
-  - You can copy your background and motivation from the proposal
+  - Why is the question important or interesting?
 - **Hypothesis**
-  - You can copy your hypothesis from the proposal
+  - What did you expect to find?
 - **Data and Methodology**
-  - You should rewrite this section to describe what you actually did (instead of what you plan to do)
+    - What data did you use to conduct the analysis?
+        - What was the outcome variable?
+        - What were the main covariates of interest?
+        - What were the nuissance variables?
+        - What was the unit of analysis?
+    - How did you use the data to answer your question?
+What charts did you make and what regressions did you run?
-- **Results**
+- **Results and Discussion**
   - Report your results here.
 Include tables and figures.
-- **Discussion**
+Discuss your results as you present them.
+  - Do the results support your hypothesis?
+  - What are the implications of your results?
-  - Discuss your results.
-Do the results support your hypothesis?
-What are the implications?
-What are some limitations of your results?
+  - Are there alternative explanations for your results?
+What are the limitations of your methodology?
+How would you address those limitations in future work?
+- **Conclusion**
+  - A brief, one paragraph concluding remarks.
 - **References**

 The research report will be graded holistically on the following factors: